As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 - Trace an imaginary “H” using your finger and make sure your finger travels far enough for you to be able to detect significant eye movement.

 - To check for accommodation bring your finger closer to the patient, causing the patient to look cross-eyed.

 Third nerve paralysis

-Superior, inferior and medial recti and inferior oblique are paralyzed.
-The eyeball becomes deviated laterally and slightly downwards due to unopposed action of superior oblique and lateral rectus.
+Superior, inferior, and medial recti and inferior oblique are paralyzed.
+The eyeball becomes deviated laterally and slightly downwards due to the unopposed action of the superior oblique and lateral rectus.
 The pupil is dilated and fixed.
 Light and accommodation reflexes will be absent

 Fourth nerve paralysis

 The superior oblique is paralyzed, leading to double vision

 The lateral rectus is paralyzed, and the eyeball deviates medially.
 Because of its long intracranial route, the sixth cranial nerve is often involved in raised intracranial pressure of any etiology.
 When the patient is asked to move the eye laterally, there is nystagmus in internuclear ophthalmoplegia, and the opposite eye cannot move medially.
 This occurs due to the lesion in the medial longitudinal bundle on the side of the weakness of adduction.
 Bilateral internuclear ophthalmoplegia is characteristic of multiple sclerosis.